jafar1011/RandomQuoteGen-website/README.md

-A very simple web app that fetches and displays random Simpsons quotes using the Simpsons Quote API.
+A very simple web app that fetches and displays random quotes using a quote API.
 ## Live Demo

 Check it out here: